-NBA rumors: Boston Celtics, San Antonio Spurs Interested in Acquiring Andrew Bogut
+NBA Rumors: Boston Celtics, San Antonio Spurs Interested In Acquiring Andrew Bogut

 — David Aldridge (@daldridgetnt) September 15, 2017

 Bogut won an NBA championship with the Golden State Warriors and was a member of the Dubs team that set the most wins for the regular season.
 Bogut started last season with the Dallas Mavericks but was traded and then waived by the Philadelphia 76ers.
-The Cleveland Cavaliers picked up the 32-year-old banger perhaps hoping to fortify their relatively weak front-line.
+The Cleveland Cavaliers picked up the 32-year-old banger, perhaps hoping to fortify their relatively weak front-line.

 According to Fox Sports, Bogut revealed that he had a number of offers from NBA teams just after the free agency season opened.
-But the former NBA champ turned them down reasoning that those deals weren’t a good fit for him.
+But the former NBA champ turned them down, reasoning that those deals weren’t a good fit for him.
 “Just not the deals I wanted to take at that time.”

 Bogut will be back in the States early next week.
 Multiple teams remain interested on the eve of camps beginning.